pveyes/vite-plugin-sloth/README.md

 ### Polymorphic Element

 By default custom element will be replaced by a `div` with `data-template` for easier inspection.
-If you want to change the wrapper element, you can use [`is` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/is)
+If you want to change the wrapper element, you can use [`is` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/is) in any HTML element.

 ```html
 <section is="hello-world"></section>